What is the Open Monitoring Distribution?

 The Open Monitoring Distribution and Checkmk

-As a special OMD version, Checkmk benefits from all of the advantages of the Open Monitoring Distribution.
+As a special OMD version, Checkmk benefits from all the advantages of the Open Monitoring Distribution.
 This means that by simply installing a package, you get a perfectly pre-configured Checkmk, you can run several Checkmk sites – even with differing Checkmk versions – on one server and upgrade the individual sites conveniently.
 The migration of a site from one Checkmk edition to another, for example from the Checkmk Raw Edition to the Checkmk Enterprise Edition, is also possible without any problems.
 The control and configuration of the monitoring sites can easily be done with the

 In addition, Checkmk has a built-in mechanism for creating backups and restoring Checkmk sites.
 The basis for this are the commands